 The chewable base of the chewing gum is composed of food-grade polymers (long-chain molecules) and components ensuring pliancy and elasticity.
 They are the reason why chewing gum tends to stick to surfaces.
 It adapts exactly to surface structures and hence sticks to them.
 A separating layer, such as water or saliva in the mouth, can prevent these interactions – which is why chewing gum does not end up sticking to one’s teeth.
 Outside the mouth it sticks to surfaces more readily since the separating film of water is missing.
 The smoother the surface structure is, the easier it is to peel off the chewing gum again.

 The base is the actual “gum” on which one chews.
 The natural chewable base consists of resins and the rubber and latex of certain trees growing predominantly in South America, Indonesia, and Malaysia.
 In South America, for example, the latex of the sapodilla tree is harvested to obtain “chicle”, a traditional and time-tested basis for chewing gum.
+Most chewing gums are made from synthetic gum bases.
+They guarantee the usual pleasant chewing experience, consistently high quality and safety.
+Food-grade polymers are legally classified as food in the European Union and in many other countries around the world and are therefore subject to strict regulations and controls.

 Sugar-free chewing gum helps reduce tooth demineralisation.
 Tooth demineralisation is a risk factor in the development of dental caries.
 Sugar-free chewing gum helps neutralise plaque acids.
 Plaque acids are a risk factor in the development of dental caries.
 The beneficial effect is obtained with chewing of 2-3 g of sugar-free chewing gum for 20 minutes, at least three times per day after meals.
 Sugar-free chewing gum also contributes to the reduction of oral dryness when the chewing gum is used whenever the mouth feels dry.